 Included in each basket are the recording sheets for write the room.
-These recording sheets tell students what pictures they are looking for and what words we are writing.
+These recording sheets tell students what pictures they are looking for and what words they are writing.
 Each recording sheet is themed to match our themes and helps students learn vocabulary!
-Students can choose any of the sheets in their basket!

 Question 3: Do you differentiate?
 Do students have choices for the write the room?

 Absolutely!
 Just like every center in our classroom, we want students to have a choice in their learning.
 This choice gives them a voice in their learning.
 Voice and choice empower our students.
 Empowerment means engagement!
 In each group’s basket, there might be 3 or 4 different choices for them.
 So usually in the classroom, I have 4 different “themes” hanging up!
 Students can choose any of the “themes” from their basket!
 This allows me to differentiate for my students!